wrale/wrale-signage/demo/0001_basic_setup_and_content/README.md

 This demo showcases the core functionality of Wrale Signage:
 - Display registration using human-readable codes
-- Content delivery and sequencing
+- Content delivery and sequencing via distinct content URLs
 - Health monitoring and error recovery

 ## Prerequisites